 Leading the Fight Against Premature Births

 In the United States, one in eight babies is born too soon, translating into more than a half million premature births a year.
 Not only is prematurity the number-one cause of newborn death, but it also puts surviving infants at risk for severe health problems and lifelong disabilities, as well as societal costs of more than $26 billion a year.
-Stony Brook University Medical Center is the regional referral center for high-risk obstetrical and neonatal intensive care.
+Stony Brook Medicine is the regional referral center for high-risk obstetrical and neonatal intensive care.
 Our clinical team is on the frontlines of the fight to reduce premature births and provide the most advanced care to babies born prematurely.
 Drs.
 J. Gerald Quirk and Shanthy Sridhar discuss the depth of resources Stony Brook offers the community — and why those at risk for premature birth are referred or transferred to Stony Brook.

 How is prematurity defined?